16-05 -- Summary Of Essay Five: Hegel And Engels Are Wrong, Motion Isn't Contradictory

 "Another way of stating the principle of equivalence, a way that better reflects its name, is to say that all reference frames, including accelerated reference frames, are equivalent, that the laws of Physics take the same form in any reference frame….
 And it is also correct to say that the Copernican view (with the sun at the centre) and the Ptolemaic view (with the earth at the centre) are equally valid and equally consistent!"
 [Mills (1994), pp.182-83.
 Spelling altered to conform to UK English.
 More on this here.]

 [It is worth recalling that the late Professor Mills was co-inventor of Yang-Mills Theory in Gauge Quantum Mechanics, and thus no scientific novice.]

-Hence, in one frame, the Earth is stationary, in another is it moving.
-But, in that case, if E1a is true, E4 cannot follow from E1, and the imputed rationale behind Engels's 'contradiction' disappears.
+This means that in one frame the Earth would be stationary, in another it would be moving.
+In that case, if E1a is true, E4 cannot follow from E1, and the imputed rationale behind Engels's 'contradiction' disappears.

 "How should we really conceive the word 'moment'?
 If it is an infinitesimal interval of time, then a pound of sugar is subjected during the course of that 'moment' to inevitable changes.
 Or is the 'moment' a purely mathematical abstraction, that is, a zero of time?
 But everything exists in time; and existence itself is an uninterrupted process of transformation; time is consequently a fundamental element of existence.
 Thus the axiom 'A' is equal to 'A' signifies that a thing is equal to itself if it does not change, that is if it does not exist."
 [Trotsky (1971), pp.63-64.]